The role of phytoplankton morphology on dominance under different turbulent regimes (PhytoMix)

 This project studies phytoplankton communities and primary production, the modelling of which is crucial for fisheries management as well as climatic forcing.

 For ease, current ecosystem models parameterise the typical phytoplankton as simple shapes such as spheres, ellipsoids and cylindrical rods.
-However, it is known that phytoplanktonic cells display remarkable variation in size and shape (aka morphology) across the 30,000 to one million species thought to inhibit the world’s waterways.
+However, it is known that phytoplanktonic cells display remarkable variation in size and shape (aka morphology) across the 30,000 to one million species thought to inhabit the world’s waterways.
 Furthermore, subtle phytoplankton-turbulence feedback mechanisms can have significant impacts on determining which species becomes dominant given a specific turbulent environment.
-The morphological properties of phytoplankton species have major effects on the functioning of aquatic ecosystems.
-It is of the utmost importance to faithfully characterize the effects of turbulence, a major factor that affects these properties.
+While there has been some research into the influence of morphology on sinking rates, little work has been undertaken to ascertain how cell morphology affects a species’ ability to prosper in a given turbulent environment.

-With support from the EU AQUACOSM program and the UK Royal Society, a 10-day experiment was performed on the large mesocosm facilities at Umeå Marine Science Center (Sweden) from April to May 2018.
-The experiments used natural phytoplankton species from the Bothnian Sea in 5m deep mesocosms that permitted the manipulation of light conditions, nutrient concentration and turbulence regime.
-The 12 tanks were divided into four treatments (strongly stratified, weakly stratified, weakly mixed, and strongly mixed), and the evolution of the phytoplankton species in the tanks was observed, in addition to turbulence, primary productivity, and other water quality parameters.
+With support from the EU AQUACOSM program and the UK Royal Society, a 10-day experiment was performed on the large mesocosm facilities at Umeå Marine Science Centre (UMSC), Sweden from April to May 2018.
+The experiment used a natural phytoplankton community from the Gulf of Bothnia, placing them in 5m-deep mesocosms that permitted the manipulation of temperature, light conditions and turbulence regime.
+The 12 tanks were divided into four treatments (strongly stratified, weakly stratified, weakly mixed, and strongly mixed), and the evolution of the phytoplankton community in the tanks was observed.
+In addition, the turbulence environment was characterised in each tank while measurements of primary productivity and other water quality parameters were taken concurrently.
 The advantage of using mesocosms over natural sites is that the turbulence can be controlled and precisely quantified.
-Response of the phytoplankton to different turbulence regimes is being assessed with subsequent morphometric analyses of key species.
+Response of the phytoplankton to different turbulence regimes is being assessed with subsequent morphometric analyses of key species using flow cytometry and FlowCAM imaging.